 Is the Heart Path a Religion?

-This nonreligious character of shamanism can be confusing to people raised to divide the world into believers and unbelievers, or into people of faith (typically their own faith) and people without faith.
-It can be difficult for some to imagine an authentic spiritual path without a sacred book to follow, a church building to worship in, ordained clergy to preach and maintain correct doctrine, and so forth.
+This nonreligious character of shamanism can be confusing to people raised to see the world as divided between believers and unbelievers, or between "people of faith" (one's own faith, of course) and everyone else.
+For many it can be difficult to imagine an authentic spiritual path that does not have a sacred book to read, a church building to worship in, or ordained clergy to preach and enforce correct doctrine.
 But shamanism is not a book-based, doctrine-teaching, institutional religion.
-It is an experience-based wisdom tradition that was passed on orally for tens of thousands of years through stories and practices.
-It is not a doctrine-based tradition of books, beliefs, creeds, and human saints or saviors.
+It is an experience-based wisdom and healing tradition passed on orally for tens of thousands of years through stories and practices.
+And it is alive and well today though many people, even religious clergy and scholars, know nothing about it.

 “I treasure my Christian faith, and I appreciate how Jeff can guide me to a deeper understanding of myself using the tools of shamanism in a way that feels very respectful to my faith.
 The human heart is not easy terrain to explore, and Jeff’s help has been so valuable.” -Jennifer, mother and graduate student